-Since the celery stalk is mostly water (95% by weight), you’d be forgiven for assuming that it contains very little in the way of nutrition.
+Since the celery stalk is mostly water (95% by weight), you’d be forgiven for assuming that it contains very little in the way of nutritional value.
 One myth is that celery is a “negative calorie food.”
 That is, you supposedly burn more calories chewing it than you take in from consuming it.
 While this isn’t actually the case, it is true that celery does pack a fair amount of nutritional benefits in a very low-calorie package.

 Just because it takes a lot of chewing and is a great water source doesn’t mean you should turn up your nose at this commonplace yet health-promoting vegetable.
 Celery contains a welcome dose of some important vitamins and minerals.
 For example, a mere stalk can provide 25% of your daily vitamin K needs.
 And it contains 5% of your daily needs for vitamin A, folate, and potassium.
 In lesser amounts, you’ll find calcium, manganese, magnesium, phosphorus, and B vitamins.
-It’s also full of fiber — around 1 gram per stalk.
+Celery is also full of fiber — around 1 gram per stalk.
 You’ve probably noticed this if you’ve ever gotten fibrous celery strings stuck in your teeth.
 (Dental floss, anyone?!)

 Not only is celery a good source of antioxidants and other healthy, disease-fighting plant compounds like phytonutrients and flavonoids, it’s also high in electrolytes.
 Electrolytes are chemicals in water that are essential for bodily functions.
 They help with hydration, maintaining healthy blood pressure, repairing tissue damage, and making sure your muscles and nerves work correctly.

 One of those electrolytes is in the form of sodium.
 Theoretically, this could be a problem for those on a low-sodium diet for medical reasons like high blood pressure or fluid retention.
 However, one stalk only contains 50 mg of sodium.
 So unless you’re eating a great deal of it on top of an already salt-rich diet, there’s probably not much to worry about here.

 5 Surprising Health Benefits of Celery